30 DAYS OF GRATITUDE: DAY 30: COVER HIM.

 I have seen women using social media to unpack their husbands’ debauchery.
 Have you ever followed up on those husbands to see if such “moves” act as catalysts of change?

-Mrs. Putting up your husband’s failures to the public doesn’t bind up your wounded heart.
+Mrs. Putting up your husband’s lack of control to the public doesn’t bind up your wounded heart.
 It will not heal your heart.
 It will NOT make it any less messy.
 There are numerous ways to deal with that situation, but what is right might not be popular and what is popular, is not always right.
 So be wise.

 First, seek help.
 Don’t be silent.
 Covering him is not being passive of the transgressions or his infidelity.